My Favorite Spots in the Hudson Valley

 • Hunt’s and Harvest (Millbrook): The croissants and cookies at Hunt’s and Harvest are practically legendary around here.
 Each bite is like a little piece of heaven, and if you’re a fan of flaky, buttery goodness, this is the place for you.

-• Stonwood Farms Pop-up Market (Millbrook): There’s something special about a pop-up market, and Stonwood Farms brings that magic to life with their fresh, homemade baked goods, and overflowing tables of produce grown right there on the property.
+• Stonewood Farms Pop-up Market (Millbrook): There’s something special about a pop-up market, and Stonwood Farms brings that magic to life with their fresh, homemade baked goods, and overflowing tables of produce grown right there on the property.
 Open seasonally on alternating Fridays from 9am - 12pm but you’re going to want to get there early because the best pastries sell out fast.

 • Irving Farm (Millerton): For a cozy, relaxed vibe, Irving Farm in Millerton is my top pick.
 The coffee is always on point, and the rustic, inviting atmosphere makes it the perfect spot to catch up with a friend or get lost in a good book.